DylanEsguerra/Probabilistic-Programming/README.md

 Hierarchical models also known as partially pooled models are good for modeling data with different groups because they allow for between group variation but still link the groups by a common prior distribution.

 Here we chose to use a non-informative priors (high variance not a Jeffry's prior) for our hyperpriors to see if the hierarchical model can converge to expected results when given less initial information.
-Experimenting with tighter priors (less variance) revealed similar results for the primary coefficients ($\Beta, \alpha, \sigma$)
+Experimenting with tighter priors (less variance) revealed similar results for the primary coefficients ($$\Beta, \alpha, \sigma$$)

 $$y_{ij}|\beta,\alpha,\sigma \sim N({x_{ij}}^{T} \beta_{i} + \alpha_{i}, \sigma^2), i = 1,2, j = 1,....n_{i}$$